 Specific experience includes designing and managing websites and blogs; writing content for online and print publication; designing print materials; leading social media efforts and paid search campaigns; and much more.
 My degree is a bachelor of arts in English from Aquinas College in Grand Rapids, Michigan.

 In 2015, I began training as a coaching professional at the Ford Institute for Transformational Training.
 I spent a full year in intense study, training, practice, and supervision.
 In addition to earning my coaching certification, I am a client of coaching.
 I also take time for self-study, which includes practicing yoga, meditation, reading, journaling, and talking with my therapist.

-In my free time, when I’m not hanging with my guy and my kiddos, you can find me chasing live music, researching my next travel destinations, walking with my wildly cute and naughty puppies, reading, writing, practicing yoga, and streaming way too much TV.
+In my free time, when I’m not hanging with my guy and my kiddos, you can find me chasing live music, researching my next travel destinations, walking with my wildly cute and naughty puppies, reading, writing, painting, practicing yoga, and streaming way too much TV.
 Planting flowers, hugging trees, and beach sitting please me, too.

 Write Into Light

 Wild New World